 Shah Saheb describes intelligence as the ability to retain both in the mind

 simultaneously.
-When Crick and Watson were seeking to understand the structure
+When Crick and Watson were seeking to understand the

-small inaccuracies, they required the help of another
+failed because of small inaccuracies, they required the help of another

 colleague who, lacking the vision to grasp the whole, was able to provide

 the detail that eventually resulted in a true representation or model of the

-Of necessity technology lays much more stress on detail – a good original idea is
+Of necessity technology lays much more stress on detail – a good

-with a computer will have some grasp of this.
+right.
+Anyone working with a computer will have some grasp of this.
 In

 inevitable that a society that overvalues the ‘production’ of material

 resources requiring technology finds itself lost in a maze of details in its

 psychic life.
 The counterbalance of remembering and holding in the mind

 the unifying principle that complexity expresses may too easily be

 forgotten – and this may be the ‘message’ that stress is giving to us.